MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-perf-between-servers.md

 - If you can collect a query plan, check the **WaitStats** from the execution plan properties.
 Check the last item in [Collect Elapsed time, CPU time and Logical Reads](#collect-elapsed-time-cpu-time-and-logical-reads) section for detailed steps.

 - If you're familiar with [PSSDiag/SQLdiag](https://github.com/microsoft/diagmanager#readme) or [SQL LogScout](https://github.com/microsoft/SQL_LogScout#readme) LightPerf/GeneralPerf scenarios, consider using either of them to collect performance statistics and identify waiting queries on your SQL Server instance.
-Check the second method introduced in [Step 1](#step-1-determine-whether-its-a-common-issue-with-multiple-queries) section.
+Check the second method introduced in [Step 1](#step-1-determine-whether-its-a-common-issue-with-multiple-queries).

 ### Resources to eliminate or reduce the wait